A Cartesian grid-based boundary integral method for moving interface problems: Interface evolution method

-\begin{remark} The numerical operations for the evolution of $\theta$ and $L$, such as differentiation, integration, and solving ODEs, are all performed in the Fourier space using FFTs.
+\begin{remark} Numerical operations, such as differentiation, integration, and solving ODEs, are all performed in the Fourier space using FFTs.
 This allows the interface evolution method to have spectral accuracy, resulting in smaller errors compared to second-order time integration methods.
-It is important to note that $\theta$ is periodic but has an increment of $2\pi$ from $\alpha=0$ to $\alpha=2\pi$.
+It is important to note that $\theta$ is not a smooth periodic function in $\mathbb R/(2\pi\mathbb Z)$.
 To obtain accurate results, one can use the auxiliary variable $\eta = \theta - \alpha$ when performing Fourier transforms. \end{remark}